 The rest of the episode unspools in a choppy, dialogue-heavy exposition, but it’s not without its great moments.
 Sam, Dean, Meg, Kevin (and eventually Castiel) head up to Rufus’ cabin in Montana so Kevin can transcribe The Word and hide from their enemies.
 At a rest stop, Sam catches a news story about an abducted high school student fed to the press by a fierce federal agent who never blinks.
 Monster alert!

 At the cabin, Sam and Castiel finally have their moment.
 “You seem troubled, although that’s a primary aspect of your personality, so I sometimes ignore it.
 You’re worried about the burden I lifted from you.”
 Sam confesses that he thought he was going to die, although he puts it in a very old-timey cliché that I can’t even type.
 He might harbor some guilt that Castiel has accepted his hallucinations, even though he shouldn’t.
 Castiel explains that he did see Lucifer at first, but it was an “aftertaste” of Sam’s.
 “Now I see everything.
 The weight of all my mistakes, all those lives and souls lost, I couldn’t take it either.
 I was lost until I took on your pain.”
 Castiel confesses.
 It’s hard for me to make sense of that, but in a way, it’s poetic that he was saved by righting one of his wrongs.
 It’s even more noteworthy that the torment Sam tolerated for almost a year, while saving lives and looking after his brother, rendered an angel catatonic for months.
 If that doesn’t make Sam Winchester the Greatest Badass That Ever Lived, I don’t know what does.
 Sam promises to get Castiel help at any cost, and this is something I can’t swallow.
 Castiel is still the being that released the Leviathans, the very creatures that murdered Bobby.
-I needed Sam to unload on Castiel, even if his anger petered out like a weak firecracker, because he damaged him and left him that way out of spite, doing so also broke Dean's heart.
+I need Sam to unload on Castiel, even if his anger peters out like a weak firecracker, because he damaged him and left him broken out of spite, and doing so also broke Dean's heart.
 I also would have loved if Bobby’s ghost had the strength to bitchslap Castiel back to Perth, because he still doesn’t know that Bobby’s dead.
 This isn't Sam being above it all and forgiving Cas's trepasses, this is lazy writing.
-Sam and Dean have essentially checked out emotionally for the last few episodes, and I’d really like to kick their gorgeous asses.
+Sam and Dean have essentially checked out emotionally for the last few episodes, and I’d really like to kick their gorgeous asses for it.

 Back home in Michigan, Kevin’s mom is being handled by the creepy federal agent when her missing son plops down in the living room with a fluttering of wings, still dutifully clutching The Word and flanked by angel bodyguards.
 It takes less than a second for the G-Man to reveal his evil colors.
-He’s a monster as I had guessed.
+He’s a Levi as I had guessed.
 What I didn’t even consider is that “Leviathan beats angel!”
 The agent is none other than Edgar (Benito Martinez), Dick Roman’s second in command, and he pumps both angels full of black goo, killing them faster than Sam can devour a salad, and then turns on Kevin and his mom.
 Leviathans can kill angels!
-I have no idea why I’m horrified by this because Leviathans were created before angels and the earth as we know it, and then walled away in Purgatory for being too vicious.
+I have no idea why I’m horrified by this.
+It makes sense.
+Leviathans were created before angels and the earth as we know it, and then walled away in Purgatory for being too vicious.
 Sadly, it makes it seem all the more harder to kill.